pichotweb/website/content/tutorial/getting-started/learn-to/game-engine-basics/index.md

 - You have to adapt to the engine's workflow and the way it works.
 - You also have to work with its quirks and weaknesses.

 Of course, these depend a lot on your current skills.
 If you have no programming experience, creating an engine might not even be an option.
-You'll want to [learn to code]({{< ref  "tutorial/getting-started/learn-to/game-engine-basics/index.md" >}}) first and maybe gain some experience coding small programs and games to get your wet first.
+You'll want to [learn to code]({{< ref  "tutorial/getting-started/learn-to/game-engine-basics/index.md" >}}) first and maybe gain some experience coding small programs and games to get your feet wet first.

 ## How does a game engine work?